The Lords of Biddick in County Durham (Now Tyne and Wear)

 Large Folio Volume of tipped in engravings and sketches.

-Contents include fine art reproduction engravings, portraits, topographical engravings,
+Contents include fine art reproduction engravings, portraits, topographical engravings, memorial

-by Robert Surtees in the History of Durham.
+Surtees in the History of Durham.

 f.12.